Love kids? Want to work in a creative, supportive environment?

 Sports and Outdoor Activities Director

-Teach creative outdoor classes and oversee athletic activities for campers grades K-8.
+Experienced educator needed to teach and support joyful, active games at our acclaimed arts and science summer day camp.
+Teach creative outdoor classes and oversee athletic activities for campers grades K-3.
 Campers enjoy outdoor games typically taught in elementary school gym classes.
-Supervise counselors as they lead basketball, gaga, four-square, hiking, boating, and other sports.
-Commitment is 8 weeks plus orientation and planning.
-Must have a degree in education and at least 3 years experience teaching children.
+Must be available for all 8 weeks plus orientation and planning.
+Must have a college degree and at least 2 years’ experience teaching children.
 Full-time staff may send their children to camp for free.

-Experienced teacher needed to lead hands-on activities in biology, chemistry, nature, physics and food science to campers in grades 2-8.
+Experienced teacher needed to lead hands-on activities in biology, chemistry, nature, physics and food science to campers in grades K-8.
 Our dedicated classrooms have access to nearby woods and the Charles River.
 Teachers plan projects, order supplies, and participate in the Arts Night exhibit at the end of each 4-week session, where campers show their arts and science projects.
 Must have a degree in education, science, or a related field, as well as teaching experience.
-This is a 4-week commitment, plus orientation and planning.
-Session 1 runs June 25-July 20.

-Boating teacher needed for canoeing program on the Charles River in Newton with campers grades 1-8.
+Boating teachers needed for canoeing program on the Charles River in Newton with campers grades 1-8.
 Lifeguard certification and experience with children and canoes required.
 Must be 18 years or older, responsible, mature, energetic, and able to organize groups of 10-15 campers on the water.
-Position may be full time, Monday through Friday, 8:30-4pm; or afternoons only Monday through Thursday.
+Position may be full time, Monday through Friday, 8:30-4pm; or afternoons only Monday through Thursday, 1pm-3pm.
 Full time position includes supervising campers and teaching or assisting with other classes in the mornings, and afternoon canoeing responsibilities.

 Counselors are mature, reliable, patient people who understand what it takes to make a camper's day a wonderful experience.
-Bus counselor positions are available from Jamaica Plain, Framingham and Brookline.
-Counselors must be at least 18 years old or graduating high school, with demonstrated leadership skills and experience working with children.
-All counselors must be available for the full eight-week season.
+While the JCC is not easily accessed by public transportation, buses are available from Framingham, Wayland and Brookline.
+Counselors are 18 years old or graduating high school or older, with demonstrated leadership skills and experience working with children.
+Internships are open to students entering grades 11 or 12, with experience working with children.
+All counselors must be available through August 17.
+We have openings for June 24-August 16 and July 8-August 17, depending on the position.

 - Lower and Middle Camp Counselors work in pairs or groups of three and are responsible for a group of 10-15 campers entering grades K-3.
 They support and nurture campers throughout the day as campers attend activities in the arts, science, sports and swimming.
 Middle camp counselors may also assist in other areas throughout camp.